FP&A Salary Guide 2025: Roles, Career Path, and Pay Progression

 What is the highest salary in FP&A?

-The highest average base salary and total compensation in an FP&A team will typically be the director or VP.
+The highest average base salary and total compensation in an FP&A team will typically be the director/head or VP, who can earn up to $210,300 and $268,850, respectively.

-Add on bonuses, stock options, and other benefits, and it’s easy to see a career in FP&A can be highly lucrative.
+Add on bonuses, stock options, and other benefits, and it’s easy to see that a career in FP&A can be highly lucrative.

 Is FP&A tough?